benjamin-awd/StatementSensei/README.md

 # Usage

-Statement Sensei is available as both a web application, and an offline application.
+Statement Sensei can be run as an offline application on Windows, MacOS or Linux.

 The offline application runs Streamlit locally, and uses a [WebView](https://tauri.app/v1/references/webview-versions/) window to view the browser frontend at http://localhost:8501.